vekamo/mwc-wallet/doc/atomic_swaps.md

 Swap Trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5: Waiting for Accept Offer message
 ```

-* Buyer is waiting for the message that swap offer has been received.
-The offer Swap Id will be printed.
+* Buyer awaits the message indicating a swap offer was received.
 ```
 You get an offer to swap BTC to MWC.
 SwapID is 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5
 ```

-* Buyer reviews the trade details.
-If something wrong, just cancel the trade and notify Seller about the problem.
+* The Buyer should carefully reviews the trade details. <br>
+If something is wrong, just cancel the trade and notify the Seller about the problem. <br>
-The seller will need to cancel it's own stap tarde and create a new trade with fixed parameters.
+The Seller will need to cancel it's own swap tarde and create a new trade with fixed parameters.

 ```
 mwc-wallet> swap --check -i 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5